yuxiaotan/yuxiaotan.github.io/_posts/2015-04-20-ww2-networks.md

 ---
 Layout: post
-title: The Meaning of Apologies
+title: World War II - The Network Debate of World War 2
 ---

-## Apologies
+## Origins
-We apologize on a daily basis. _I'm Sorry_ is probably one of the most common phrases used in the world.
+On July 7th, 1937, World War II broke out.
+It has been debated whether the Second Sino-Japanese War

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.